quba42/flexpart_containerization/README.md

 # Introduction

-This project provides docker image sources for a number of containers that can be used to run pre configured FLEXPART simulations (see https://www.flexpart.eu/).
+This project provides Docker image sources for a number of containers that can be used to run pre configured FLEXPART simulations (see https://www.flexpart.eu/).
 These pre configured FLEXPART simulations were originally designed to meet the needs of the AlpEnDAC project (see https://www.alpendac.eu).

 The project now aims to transition these AlpEnDAC specific FLEXPART containers for fully general FLEXPART use.